roody225/mgr/README.md

 # Master's thesis at University of Wroclaw

-title: Offloading routingu jądra linux na eBPF/XDP z użyciem języka P4 \
+title: Offloading of Linux Kernel routing to eBPF/XDP using the P4 language \
 author: Andrzej Tkaczyk \
-supervisor: Piotr Witkowski
+advisor: Piotr Witkowski

 ## Running the solution